 St Paul's Cathedral, London.
 Saturday 19 Nov 2011

-about other campaigns both in London and around the world,
+talking about other campaigns both in London and around the world,

-including news of the Occupy movement from the USA and Bristol, where the occupation seems
+including news of the Occupy movement from the USA and Bristol, where

-the Bank of ideas, while others stayed to listen to more speakers at
+in the Bank of ideas, while others stayed to listen to more speakers at

 St Pauls.
-While I was there these included Jeremy Corbyn, Vivienne Westwood and the
+While I was there these included Jeremy Corbyn, Vivienne